 “We are here, trying to make our community a better place to live in and trying to grow the community we want to live in,” said Crafton.

 Do your part and help NEPA flourish.
 You can support The Greenhouse Project by giving a donation or volunteering your time.
-They’re also open to considering new board members.
+They’re also welcoming new board members.

 “We want people to jump in and make it what they want it to be,” said Risse.
 “We all have to take an active role in growing it.”